Boca Raton Personal Injury Lawyers

-Common Categories of Personal Injury and Wrongful Death Claims
+Common Categories of Personal Injury Claims in Boca Raton

 There are several major categories of injury and fatality related areas of law.
 While hardly an exhaustive list, some of the major areas of law involved in these types of legal claims include:

 Traffic Safety Laws: Whether you are involved in a collision with an 18-wheeler or run off the road by a distracted driver changing lanes, motor vehicle accidents constitute the largest number of personal injury claims.
 Although the rules of the road often constitute the basis for imposing liability in these cases, there are many laws specific to a type of vehicle.
 For example, the trucking industry is governed by complex and extensive regulations that are specific to tractor-trailers and commercial carriers.
 Despite these special rules, the trucking industry must obey traffic safety laws like individuals operating cars, motorcycles, trucks, SUVs, and passenger vans.